 For more information and

-- You really should begin yearly mammography screening at 40.
-The risk of breast cancer increases significantly beginning at age 40 and continues to rise as you get older.
+- The risk of breast cancer increases significantly beginning at age 40 and continues to rise as you get older.

-- Why yearly?
-Finding early stage breast cancer allows more treatment options and a better opportunity for long term survival.
-Early detection allows for much less aggressive treatment and can often be easily completed as an outpatient.
+- Finding early-stage breast cancer allows more treatment options and a better opportunity for long-term survival.

-- In addition to detecting breast cancer earlier and eliminating some false positives, 3D mammography has improved our cancer detection rate by more than 50%.
+- 3D mammograms detect breast cancer at an earlier stage with fewer false positives.
+3D mammography has also improved our cancer detection rate by more than 50%.

-Don’t let financial concerns stop you.
-Through the support of community grants, Stamford Hospital is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
+- Stamford Health is able to provide mammograms to anyone who is uninsured or whose insurance does not cover breast cancer screening, as long as you qualify.
+Ask your doctor.